Types of policies

-Emergency help: All policies come with 24 hr worldwide emergency cover in relation to medical emergencies, ambulances and home visits by doctors.
-Even co-payment and national coverage offers this when abroad, up to a monetary limit and providing you are not out of Spain for a limited time, which is usually just over two months.
+Emergency help: All policies come with 24 hr worldwide emergency cover in relation to medical emergencies, ambulances, and home visits by doctors.
+Even co-payment and national coverage offer this when abroad, up to a monetary limit, and providing you are not out of Spain for a limited time, which is usually just over two months.

-Repatriation to Spain: If when abroad and you are within the limits just explained, you will be flown or transported by land back to Spain in case of a medical emergency.
+Repatriation to Spain: If you have a major illness while abroad having private health cover will cover you to be flown or transported by land back to Spain in case of a medical emergency.
 If you have an international policy you will be covered 90% abroad and have the option of being repatriated back to Spain to receive 100% coverage.

 Premiums and Payment options: Prices vary depending on the cover you have purchased.
-Discounts are given if premiums are paid up front.
-However, most people tend to purchase policies on a monthly basis with annual renewable contracts.
+Discounts are given if premiums are paid upfront.
+However, most people tend to purchase policies on a monthly basis with annually renewable contracts.

 How to choose a private medical policy in Spain: